-The EDD has followed the above mandate to the extent possible; however, there is a discrepancy between the classification of training services in federal law and the language in the California Unemployment Insurance Code.
-As we explain further in Section III of this report, under the Workforce Investment Act, case management is not identified as a training service, but rather as an intensive service.
+The EDD has followed the above mandate to the extent possible; however, there is a discrepancy between the classification of training services in federal law and the language in the CUIC.
+As explained further in Section III of this report, under the Workforce Investment Act (WIA), case management is not identified as a training service, but rather as an intensive service.
 Because federal law and guidelines drive reporting, the expenditures for case management are reported under intensive services.
 If the local workforce investment area quarterly reports did in fact capture case management services as training, the expenditures in that category would have been significantly higher in some local workforce investment areas.